 To compute the costs, the following information is considered:

-Materials/sub-products: bill of materials.
-The cost is the sum of the individual subcomponents cost;
+Materials/sub-products: Bill of Materials.
+The cost is the sum of the individual components cost;

 Current Cost: This represents the current "unit cost" associated with that specific product.